Do we need police officers in schools?

-BETTENDORF, Iowa — School districts in several major cities are breaking ties with their police departments, following the death of George Floyd.
-In Davenport, the Davenport School Board recently heard from people who believe police officers should be replaced with counsellors.
+BETTENDORF, Iowa — School districts in several major cities are breaking ties with their police departments, following the death of George Floyd in Minneapolis.

-"So most of the time my interactions have nothing to do with law enforcement, it's about kids getting to know me, and then when they want to report something, they're absolutely more than welcome to come talk to me," he says.
+In Davenport, the Davenport School Board recently heard from people who believe police officers should be replaced with counselors.

-For three years he's patrolled the hallways at Pleasant Valley High School.
+"Most of the time my interactions have nothing to do with law enforcement, it's about kids getting to know me, and then when they want to report something, they're absolutely more than welcome to come talk to me."

-"I can have fun, joke around with the kids and at the same time make sure everyone is safe."
+"I can have fun, joke around with the kids and at the same time make sure everyone is safe," Fah said.
+"I coached wrestling before I even became a resource officer."

 Officer Fah isn't like beat police, the father of two fosters and builds relationships between students and police officers.